Menü

 Green open access publishing of monographs

-Institutional or subject-specific repositories both offer a suitable publishing platform.
-The terms and conditions of each repository generally provide information on whether monographs can be published.
+Institutional or subject-specific repositories offer suitable publishing platforms for secondary publication.
+The terms and conditions of each repository specify whether they accept monographs.

-In a similar vein to an issue of a scientific journal, the contributions in an edited volume (collection) are generally written by different authors who each retain the rights to their contribution.
-The contributions are generally assembled into a single volume by an editor.
-An agreement stipulates the extent to which the publisher or editor are responsible for the selection and clarification of the authors' rights.
+Similar to an issue of a scientific journal, the chapters in an edited volume are generally written by different authors who each retain the rights to their individual contributions.
+The editors then compile these contributions into a single volume.
+An agreement stipulates the extent to which the publisher or editors are responsible for selecting contributions and clarifying authors’ rights.

-Gold open access publishing of contributions to collections
+Gold open access publishing of edited volume contributions

-The extent to which an edited volume can be published as open access is determined by the publisher together with the editors.
-In the event of non-open access publishing, the only option left to authors is to negotiate corresponding rights for self-archiving to be included in the author agreement.
+The decision to publish an edited volume as open access lies with the publisher in consultation with the editors.
+If an edited volume is not published open access, the only option left to authors is to negotiate the corresponding rights for self-archiving through their author’s contract.

 See also